audiopixel/pixelmixer/README.md

 #### 4. Change uniforms (Optional UI Layer) ####

-You can easily alter Shaders while running, and assign params, mix and blend values to controllers.
+You can easily alter shaders while running, and assign params, mix and blend values to controllers.
 Here we are setting values on the Shader we just created in Channel 1, Pod 1, Clip 1.

 ```